Japanese encephalitis virus vaccine, inactivated adsorbed (Injection)

 Japanese Encephalitis Virus Vaccine, Inactivated Adsorbed (jap-a-NEEZ en-sef-a-LYTE-is VYE-rus VAX-een, in-AK-ti-vay-ted ad-SORBD)

-IXIARO® prevents Japanese encephalitis (brain fever).
+Prevents Japanese encephalitis (brain swelling).
 This is a vaccine.

 IxiaroThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:You should not receive this vaccine if you have had an allergic reaction to Japanese encephalitis virus vaccine.
-This vaccine should not be given to children and teenagers younger than 17 years of age.
+When This Medicine Should Not Be Used:You should not receive this vaccine if you have had an allergic reaction to Japanese encephalitis virus vaccine or protamine sulfate.

 How to Use This Medicine:

-- This vaccine is given in 2 doses.
-Dose 2 is scheduled 28 days after Dose 1.
-It is very important that you receive both doses of the vaccine at least 7 days before you plan to travel out of the country.
+- This vaccine is given in 2 doses, 28 days apart.
+It is very important that you receive the second dose of the vaccine at least 7 days before you travel out of the country.

-- This medicine comes with a patient information sheet.
+- This vaccine comes with a patient information sheet.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

 If a dose is missed:

-- If you miss the second shot, call your doctor to make another appointment as soon as possible.
+- If you miss your appointment for the second shot, call your doctor to make another appointment as soon as possible.

 Drugs and Foods to Avoid: